 Life in Budapest under the fascist and communist regimes was brutal.
 The building that houses this museum was used by the ÁVH (Secret Police) and Arrow Cross Party (the Hungarian Nazi party) during their reigns of terror.
 Over 700,000 Hungarians were killed or imprisoned by the Soviets, and the museum does an excellent and moving job of highlighting just how terrible their daily lives were.
 The museum’s permanent exhibits are spread over four floors and house all sorts of propaganda, weapons, and informative multimedia displays.
 They also host temporary exhibits too (for information on those, check the website for the most up-to-date information).

-Heroe’s Square (Hosök Tere) is the largest square in Hungary.
-Here you’ll find statues of Hungarian kings and other historical figures, including the seven chiefs who led the Magyars (modern-day Hungarians) in the 9th century.
+Heroes’ Square (Hosök Tere) is the largest square in Hungary.
+Here there are statues of Hungarian kings and other historical figures, including the seven chiefs who led the Magyars (modern-day Hungarians) in the 9th century.
 The monument was built in 1896 to celebrate Hungary’s 1,000th anniversary and originally included Hapsburg monuments (as the Hapsburgs ruled the country at that time).
-The square is also home to the Millennium Monument, a large stone cenotaph dedicate to those who gave their life for Hungary’s independence.
+The square is also home to the Millennium Monument, a large stone cenotaph dedicated to those who gave their life for Hungary’s independence.
 It’s located on the Pest side of the city.

 There are a few islands on the Danube that you can visit to escape the city.
 The most popular is Margaret Island.
 It’s connected by the Margaret and Árpád Bridges and has a large park, swimming pools, and a musical fountain. Óbuda Island is known for its outdoor activities, including wakeboarding, jet skiing, and golf (there’s a driving range here).
 In August, they host the Sziget Festival of music and culture, which brings in thousands of people (there are over 1,000 performances during the festival).